Favorite Icon, Full size

 The Small Hours begins with "Day's End," a quiet, reflective piece that sets the peaceful tone of the album.
 "We Will Tell the Stories" was released as a single prior to the full album's release and refers to a friend's promise to her dying father that she would preserve his diaries and photos and continue to "tell the stories."
 Although the piece conveys sadness, it also expresses hope - beautifully done!
 Neil makes very effective use of reverb (damper pedal?) in "Good To See You Again," a piece that refers to the nights when Neil's father visits in his dreams.
 "Above the Treetops" is for those who dream of flying - Neil's favorite kind of dreams.
 It's a lively and joyful expression of unrestrained freedom.
 "Falling Up" was inspired by a "worshipful starry night in Sedona, AZ" and is a vivid musical retelling of that experience.
 "The Moon and Sun Dance" was inspired by the cover artwork by Emmanuelle Le Gal and is a lively celebration of the various phases of the moon as it dances with the invisible sun.
 "Trust" also makes very effective use of reverb to create an "otherworldly" setting for a piece that describes the calm and tranquility that comes from being able to love and completely trust someone - incredibly peaceful and serene!
 "This Grief Lies Down Beside Me" is very still with a steady rhythm like a ticking clock and an incredibly poignant melody - I really can't imagine anyone not being deeply moved by this piece.
 "Daybreak" is the closing track and begins with a short variation on "Day's End" before going in its own direction, welcoming a new day and a fresh beginning.

-The Small Hours will be released on October 18, 2024.
-It can be pre-ordered on Amazon and Bandcamp, and can be pre-saved on Spotify now.
-CDs will be available from Neil's website as well as Bandcamp.
-More links will be added as they become available.
+The Small Hours is available on Amazon, Bandcamp and Apple Music/iTunes as well as many streaming platforms including Spotify and Pandora.
+CDs are available from Neil's website as well as Bandcamp.
 I give The Small Hours my highest recommendation!

 October 5, 2024